lammps/lammps/doc/src/Python_examples.rst

 Note that for AtomEye, you need version 3, and there is a line in the scripts that specifies the path and name of the executable.
-See the AtomEye webpages for more details:
+See the AtomEye web pages for more details:

 * `http://li.mit.edu/Archive/Graphics/A/ <atomeye_>`_
 * `http://li.mit.edu/Archive/Graphics/A3/A3.html <atomeye3_>`_